testdouble/testdouble.js/README.md

 could have called `td.replace(app.signup, 'onCancel')`, instead.

-Remember to call `td.reset()` in an after-each hook (preferably globally so one doesn't have to remember to do so in each-and-every test) so that testdouble.js can replace the original.
+Remember to call `td.reset()` in an after-each hook (preferably globally so one doesn't have to remember to do so in each and every test) so that testdouble.js can replace the original.
 This is crucial to avoiding hard-to-debug test pollution!